zaidajani/elements-api/README.md

 The api service for the element app

-to fire up server side API, navigate to the API folder using `cd api`, and then run `npm run dev`, and dont forget to start your mongoDb server.
+To fire up server side API, navigate to the API folder using `cd api`, and then run `npm run dev`, and dont forget to start your mongoDb server.

 # Preview